- General questions and answers about cancer

 Work is also a source of stability because it has a routine and is familiar.
 And work provides contact with other people.
 Cancer can be isolating, and being around people can be a great comfort.
 It may be very important for your co-worker to be at work as much as possible and be as productive as possible.
 Financial and insurance issues may also affect the decision to work during treatment.

 How can cancer affect a person’s financial situation?

 Cancer can cause money problems.
 The person may lose pay by being absent from work during and just after treatment.
-The worker’s pay may drop if shorter hours are worked while the employee is getting treatment or is not feeling well.
-Employees may also need to pay more of their insurance premium if they work fewer hours or if they take time off for treatment.
+The worker’s pay may drop if shorter hours are worked while getting treatment or not feeling well.
+Employees may also need to pay more of their insurance premium if they work fewer hours or take time off for treatment.
 In some cases, health coverage may be stopped or decreased if they go to a part-time schedule.
 A lot depends on your workplace policies.
-It’s important for the employee with cancer to understand in advance how schedule changes affect their insurance, salary, and other benefits.
+It’s important for the employee with cancer to understand in advance how schedule changes will affect their insurance, salary, and other benefits.

-Frequent medical visits can also be a financial drain because of prescription costs and insurance co-payments (the part of treatment that insurance doesn’t pay).
-These co-payments can reach burdensome amounts.
-There are also parking fees, gasoline, and the full costs of other services and equipment not covered by insurance.
-The costs can add up very quickly.
+Frequent medical visits can also be a financial drain because of prescription costs and insurance co-pays (the part of treatment that insurance doesn’t pay).
+Co-pays can reach burdensome amounts.
+There are also parking fees, gasoline, and the costs of other services and equipment not covered by insurance.
+The costs add up very quickly.

 Last Medical Review: 05/13/2014